drbean/curriculum/speaking/slides.md

 # Translated

 When that happens, how should [=they] deal with the problem?
 Shi Zhan, your turn.

-Shi Zhan:  In fact, just now Gangsheng gave a partial response on my behalf to Zhou Lian’s answer to my question, which left me very dissatisfied.
+Shi Zhan:  In fact, just now Gangsheng gave a partial response on my behalf to Zhou Lian's answer to my question, which left me very dissatisfied.

 # Big-deal introduction